Betés de Sobremonte

 Betés de Sobremonte is a locality located in the municipality of Biescas, in Huesca province, Aragon, Spain.
-As of 2020, it has a population of 12.
+As of 2020, it had a population of 12.

 Geography

 Betés de Sobremonte is located 69km north of Huesca.

+History

+The village is first mentioned in 1428, when it is granted to the monastery of San Juan de la Peña.
+Its history before that can only be inferred from the Valley of Tena, which it resides in.

+In the 19th century, it was described as a small hamlet, containing seven houses.
+Its church was connected to the neighboring parish of Yosa de Sobremonte.